-- Express praise and thanksgiving to God

-- Reflect on the attributes of God

-- Reflect on the teachings of Christ

-- Affirm Christian values and attitudes

-- Experience a sense of belonging and develop community spirit

-- Share each others joys and challenges

-- Celebrate special times in the Christian calendar
+- Explore our Federation vision and how it underpins shared values and virtues. - Express praise and thanksgiving to God - Reflect on the attributes of God and the teachings of Christ - Experience a sense of belonging and develop community spirit - Share each others joys and challenges - Enable all members of the school community to appreciate that Christians worship in different ways, for example using music, silence, story, prayer,

-- Foster respect and unity

-- Deepen spiritual awareness and experience awe and wonder

-• Ensures the continual provision of a cycle of values which tell the inclusive story of God's love, grace and welcome for all
+- reflection, as well as through the varied liturgical and other traditions of Anglican worship, festivals and, where appropriate, the Eucharist. - Foster respect and unity - Offer an opportunity, without compulsion, to all pupils and adults to grow spiritually. - Ensures the continual provision of a cycle of values which tell the inclusive story of God's love, grace and welcome for all